100 Use of Campus Property and Facilities Scheduling

 Notwithstanding any fee obligations designated below, the evening and weekend charge at the Foundation House shall apply to all users.

 All fees and rates shall be presented for approval to the MTSU Vice President Council and will be reviewed and adjusted annually prior to the start of the fiscal year.

 A. Fee Definitions and Amounts.
-The following fees, which are defined below, may be assessed to users of MTSU property and/or facilities.
+The following fees, defined below, may be assessed to users of MTSU property and/or facilities.

 1. Support Services Fees.
 Any cost that is incurred as a direct result of the event occupying the facility.
 These fees include, but are not limited to, additional set-ups, security, custodial, food services, building attendant, technical attendant, and production services.
 The amounts of these fees (flat rates and/or hourly rates) are set forth on the Event Coordination Forms website.